TheWarlockRises/WavFileSteganographyCS4463/README.md

 No command line arguments are required for the program.
 There are 9 training folders and 9 testing folders that contain WAV files.
 There is a .csv file for each folder that labels the file names with a 0 for no files hidden and 1 for a hidden file.
+Start the program in the command line by inputting the following:
+./wavfilestego.exe

 ## Menu Options
 You navigate the program through a menu interface.